-High blood pressure, atrial fibrillation (AF), being overweight and uncontrolled diabetes all increase your risk of having another stroke.
+High blood pressure, atrial fibrillation (AF), being overweight and uncontrolled type 2 diabetes all increase your risk of having another stroke.

 High blood pressure.
-Drinking too much alcohol can lead to high blood pressure.
+Drinking alcohol can lead to high blood pressure.

 Atrial fibrillation (AF) is a heart condition.
 When you have AF, your heart beats fast and out of rhythm.

-Uncontrolled diabetes.
+Uncontrolled type 2 diabetes.
 Drinking alcohol can make it harder to control blood sugar levels.

-Drinking alcohol can increase the impact of changes to speech, thinking, vision and balance caused by your stroke.
+Drinking alcohol can increase the impact of changes to your speech, thinking, vision and balance.
 If fatigue is an issue for you, alcohol may make it worse.

 Alcohol can interfere with some medicines.
 It can be harmful if you are taking warfarin.
 Warfarin is a blood-thinning medicine.

-Your doctor can give you advice on alcohol and your stroke risk, medicines and impacts.
+Your doctor can give you advice on alcohol and your stroke risk, stroke impacts and medicines.
+You may need to wait before you drink alcohol again.

 Your doctor can tell you:

 The Guidelines are for healthy people.
-Talk with your doctor about what is safe for you.
+Ask your doctor for advice.

 Spirits: 30 ml of spirits with 40% alcohol by volume is 1 standard drink.